SamuelLorrain/book_lib_new/README.md

 ```
 python cli.py <path_to_the_book>
 ```
 # Todo

 - Make all menu items works properly
 - Make instant search instead of button Search
 - Better searching algorithm : fuzzy finding, multi category search, full text search ...
 - Proper management of categories (list of category etc.)
-- Right click on books open a menu : copy the link in the database, or open the book
+- Right click on books open a menu : copy the link in the database, or open the book, mark as read, add a resume, add a complement...